OR WAIT 15 SECS

-"These data are important, as they demonstrate that non-toxigenic C. difficile protects in an animal model against the dangerous hypervirulent strain of C. difficile that appears to be responsible for an epidemic of C. difficile-associated disease (CDAD) that is spreading throughout the
+"These data are important, as they demonstrate that non-toxigenic C. difficile protects in an animal model against the dangerous hypervirulent strain of C. difficile that appears to be responsible for an epidemic of C. difficile-associated disease (CDAD) that is spreading throughout the U.S., Canada, and Europe," commented Colin Broom, MD, ViroPharma's chief scientific officer.
+"These data are not only significant, but essential as current and future therapies would need to consider effectiveness against this hypervirulent strain, which is associated with a substantial increase in the severity of CDAD in humans."

 "These new adherence data are particularly important since intestinal mucosal cell adhesion is a potential virulence factor of the BI strain," added Dale Gerding, MD, associate chief of staff for research at the Hines VA Hospital.
 "The superior adherence of NTCD strain M3 compared to the hypervirulent BI strains also further corroborates the finding that it is highly protective in an animal model for CDAD against the BI strains.
 The high level of protection afforded by NTCD against this virulent epidemic strain in preclinical models of CDAD is encouraging for the development of this new therapeutic approach."